 Author of the Week

-This week we interview Debbie Gonzalez about her books and what she has coming up!
+This week we interview Edgar Ramirez about his books and what he has coming up!

 Please read on to find out more about our Author of the Week!